 Two months ago, I secretly hoped I would have injured myself by now and, like a martyr, not been able to participate in the marathon.
 I admit, that was a low moment.

 I can’t do math while I run.
 During my 16-miler, I was on a trail that would count down every half-mile until the end.
 I saw “2.50” on the pavement and thought of it like a clock — 1/5 of the mile was over, instead of really 1/2.
 So half a mile later I saw “2.0” written on the pavement, I thought it was the fastest mile of my life.
 But it really was quite an average half-mile for me.

 I also can’t spell when I’m running.
 I once listened to a sermon and they used the word schizophrenia.
 I literally spent the next ten minutes in my head trying to figure out how to spell it.
 Is it skitsophrenia? skitsofrenia?
 (Both wrong.)
 How do they come up with words like this?
 How would I type this?
 And then I start pretending to type the word with my fingers while I run.
 Which reminds me of my piano lessons and I then I pretend to play the piano with my fingers songs I have memorized.
+Learn to play the piano in Houston!
 I remember the chorus but forget the beginning.
 How does this song start again?
 Oh why am I thinking about spelling, typing and piano playing –JUST KEEP RUNNING!